mbitsnbites/leanfloat/README.md

 compared to an IEEE 754 system, as long as:

 * The IEEE 754 system uses the default rounding configuration.
-* No denormal numbers are part of the floating-point operations (see [Caveats](#caveats)).
+* No subnormal numbers are part of the floating-point operations (see [Caveats](#caveats)).
 * Floating-point exceptions are not used (see [Caveats](#caveats)).